 The quality of the Appalachian Studies instructional program is reflected in the achievements of its graduates.
 A number of M.A. graduates have pursued doctorates at first-rank institutions (e.g., University of Georgia, University of New Mexico, University of Florida, Harvard University, Princeton University, Pace University, Duke University, University of North Carolina-Chapel Hill); several have gone to law school.
 Others have gone directly into the work force, including such positions as Director of Public Relations at Appalshop, Director of the Southern Appalachian Historical Association (Hickory Ridge Living History Museum and Horn In The West outdoor drama), Director of Appalachian Studies at Union College, Archivist of Ozark Mountain Regional Collection of Lyon College, Executive Director of the Ralph Stanley Museum, Folklorist for the Watauga County Arts Council, Curator of the John Henry Center, Project Director for the Revitalization of Traditional Cherokee Artisan Resources, Anthropology Educator at the American Museum of Natural History, Field Representative for the National Trust of Historic Preservation, and Archivists of the W.L.
 Eury Appalachian Collection.
 Many of them have also published in the Appalachian Journal, Journal of Appalachian Studies and other peer-reviewed journals.

 The Center for Appalachian Studies and the Appalachian Studies is a unit within Appalachian's College of Arts and Sciences.
-The College of Arts & Sciences at Appalachian State University is home to fifteen academic departments spanning the humanities, social sciences, and the mathematical and natural sciences.
+The College of Arts & Sciences at Appalachian State University is home to sixteen academic departments spanning the humanities, social sciences, and the mathematical and natural sciences.
 The college is dedicated to providing instruction and research essential to the University's mission and seeks to cultivate the habits of inquiry, learning, and service among all its constituents.